joemore/aws-serverless-photo-uploader/README.md

 ## Prerequisites

-1. Run `npm install -g serverless` to install the serverless framework
+1. Run `yarn global add serverless` to install the serverless framework to your system
 1. Run `yarn install` to install the dependencies

 ## Photo Uploader Backend